Skip to content

 Admin users are, by definition of their privileged status, part of the set of protected users.
 This ensures that the administration of the workspace is not compromised.

-To learn more about admin users, see managing admin users.
+To learn more about admin users, see Managing admin users.